Klinkaroo/Klinkaroo.github.io/_posts/2025-04-12-camping-trailer-coax.md

 The purple coax line runs from the exterior coax input straight to an interior wall plate - bypassing any amplifiers or switches.
 There's no connection to the powered wall plate or antenna system.

-I suspect this line is designed as a clean, direct path for satellite receivers or other singal-sensitive equipment.
+I suspect this line is designed as a clean, direct path for satellite receivers or other signal-sensitive equipment.
 Satellite systems often require an unamplified, uninterrupted signal from teh dish to the receiver.
-This dedicated line avoids any potential interference or singal loss that might be introduced by the Winegard's amplifier circuitry or switching logic.
+This dedicated line avoids any potential interference or signal loss that might be introduced by the Winegard's amplifier circuitry or switching logic.

 So if you're planning to use a satellite dish or park cable box that doesn't play well with distribution amps, this is likely the port you want to use.